Omar-su/ReTwitter-WebApplications-Project/README.md

 <!-- OVERVIEW -->
 <h2 id="overview"> OverView</h2>
 The goal of this project is to create an clone of twitter for the DAT076 / DIT127 Web applications course at chalmers.
-The web application will allows users to interact with each other posts by either liking or replying.
+The web application will allow users to interact with each others posts by either liking or replying.

 The app will also offer users a feed of news that will show news a day before the call.